Oak Investment Partners

-Oak Investment Partners is a private equity firm focusing on venture capital investments in companies developing communications systems, information technology, new Internet media, healthcare services and retail.
+Oak Investment Partners is a private equity firm focusing on venture capital investments in companies developing communications systems, information technology, new Internet media, healthcare services, and retail.

 History

-The firm, founded in 1978, is based in Greenwich, Connecticut, with offices in Norwalk, Connecticut, Minneapolis and Palo Alto, California.
-Since inception, Oak had invested in more than 480 companies and had raised more than $8.4 billion in investor commitments across 12 private equity funds.
-Ann Lamont is a founder and managing partner.
+The firm, founded in 1978 by Edward Glassmeyer and Stewart Greenfield, is based in Greenwich, Connecticut, with offices in Norwalk, Connecticut, Minneapolis and Palo Alto, California.
+Since its inception, Oak has invested in more than 480 companies and has raised more than $8.4 billion in investor commitments across 12 private equity funds.
+Ann Lamont is a managing partner.

 In May 2006, Oak raised its 12th fund, at $2.56 billion, reportedly the largest venture capital fund ever raised.

 In 2015, Indian-born employee Iftikar Ahmed was sued by the U.S. Securities and Exchange Commission on suspicion of stealing US$65 million from the firm.
-Ahmed was believed to have fled to India.
+Ahmed fled to India.
 In August 2015, Fortune reported that Mr. Ahmed had been detained in an Indian prison from May 22 until July 23 and that his passport had been confiscated.